columbia/dvh-asplos-ae/README.md

 ## Running a virtual machine

-On the server machine, run the `run-vm.py` script to set up the VM image path, virtualization level and vitualization configuration such as baseline, passthrough, dvh-pv, or dvh.
+**On the server machine**, run the `run-vm.py` script to set up the VM image path, virtualization level and vitualization configuration such as baseline, passthrough, dvh-pv, or dvh.
 This script will run to the last level virtual machine automatically.
 Wait until you see `Ready to run experiments!` message.
 See [troubleshooting](#troubleshooting) for any problems.
 ```
 # cd scripts
 # ./run-vm.py